A Day in the Life of a Computer Emergency Response Team (CIRT) Manager

-My favorite part about being a CERT Manager is interacting with SLTT Governments.
+My favorite part about being a CIRT Manager is interacting with SLTT Governments.
 You get to meet and talk to so many different people with varying backgrounds and you learn something new every day.
 I also enjoy traveling and educating others on incident response and digital forensics.
 However, I think the most important and exciting part of my job is that my team and I get to assist the entire country with their incident response and digital forensics needs.
 We are on the frontline, and that’s a very proud and fulfilling position to be in.

 In forensics, curiosity is imperative.
 If you have even the slightest feeling of doubt, question it.
 One of my favorite quotes is by Albert Einstein, “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”